Axway/streams-open-docs/content/en/docs/install/_index.md

 ### Kubernetes namespace

-We recommend to deploy Streams components inside a dedicated namespace.
+We recommend you deploy Streams components inside a dedicated namespace.
 To create a namespace, run the following command:

 ```sh
 export NAMESPACE="my-namespace"